Peakboard/peakboard-templates.github.io/_templates/Control-Punching-Machine-With-Siemens-S7/en.md

 overview_benefits:
 overview_data_sources:
 ---
-# Remarks
+# how it works
 This board can not run on your Peakboard unless you own a Siemens S7 control.
 It is just an example to see how the communication with a S7 control could work.
-If you want to see how the board works visit: https://youtu.be/w8jRp6st180?t=9m15s
+How exactly this template works and how you can build it yourself, you can find out in this YouTube Video:

+{% include video.html image='img/Siemens-S7-Controller-Visualized-Peakboard.jpg' video_id='gE8tboIOvTQ' %}